mgenware/daizong/README.md

 ### Run multiple tasks in parallel

-To support all major systems, you need to use 3rd-party libraries like([concurrently](https://github.com/kimmobrunfeldt/concurrently)) to achieve this in `package.json` scripts:
+In `package.json`, to support all major systems, you need to use 3rd-party libraries like([concurrently](https://github.com/kimmobrunfeldt/concurrently)) to achieve this.

+`package.json`:

 ```json
 {